Drizin/InterpolatedSql/Advanced.md

 # Advanced Notes

-Technical notes about the library design for advanced users.
+Technical notes about the library design.
+For contributors or experienced developers that need to extend the library behavior.

 ## About Generics